Required Data: JNLP dedicated agents

 # curl -IvL <JENKINS_URL> curl -IvL https://jenkins:8443 > curl.txt

-Check that the JNLP port is accessible to the agent
+Check that the inbound TCP port of the controller is accessible from the agent